Inky-Tech-Pty-Ltd/Links/README.md

 There are many places online where Bob can call attention to Alice using the _@Alice_ convention.
 If Alice wishes to reply, she can use _@Bob_.
 Once this data is in the public domain, Bob's agent can make the reputational claim, "I have a connection to Alice, and here's the link to evidence."
-In isolation, this does not amount to much, but it's part of a web.
+In isolation, this does not amount to much, but it is part of a web.

 Next imagine that Bob has an existing, robust, connection to Alice, and he asks about Carol.

 Alice comes back: "Yeah, Carol's a babe.
 She is <ins>this Carol</ins> in the village called **Wikipedia.Admins.en** and she is <ins>this Carol</ins> in the village called **GitHub.PythonProjects** and she is <ins>this Carol</ins>, the **YouTuber**."
-Bob's agent can assess Alice's claims in the graph of Carol's connections ... or rather, amongst those of Carol's connections who will talk to Bob.
+Bob's agent can query Alice's claims in the graph of Carol's connections ... or rather, amongst that part Carol's social graph that is also connected to Bob.
-But also, in assessing Alice's claims about Carol, Bob's agent now has access to all of the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and maybe more.
+In assessing Alice's claims about Carol, Bob's agent also has access to all of the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and maybe more.

 At this point, Bob is somewhat intimidated by Carol, but he has an incentive to contact her because he can see that she will definitely have the answer to his current, thorny, problem X.
 Also that if he can establish a connection with her it will bolster his own reputation.